 Song 'Work, Work, Work'.

-- 1. Pupils explore Patois within music and poetry. - examining the use of Patois in Rihanna's 'Work', and Linton Kwesi Johnson's poem 'Sonny's Lettah'.
+- 1. Pupils explore Patois within music and poetry. - 2.
+Pupils are challenged to explore and create links by examining the use of Patois in Rihanna's 'Work', and Linton Kwesi Johnson's poem 'Sonny's Lettah'.